Hello, we are Seven

 Creative Food Editor, Sainsbury’s magazineSeven has an exciting opportunity for a Creative Food Editor to join the biggest-selling food title on the UK newsstand.Find out more

-To apply, please send an up-to-date copy of your CV and a covering letter telling us why you would be perfect to firstname.lastname@example.orgClosing Date: 02-09-2016 18:00:00Seven is an equal opportunities employer
+To apply, please send a up-to-date copy of your CV outlining both your recent print and digital experience, with a covering note telling us why you would be perfect for the role to firstname.lastname@example.orgClosing Date: 07-10-2016 18:00:00Seven is an equal opportunities employer

-Managing Food Editor, Sainsbury’s magazineSeven has an exciting opportunity for a Managing Food Editor to join the biggest-selling food title on the UK newsstand.Find out more
+Art Director, Sainsbury's MagazineSeven has an exciting opportunity for an Art Director to join the team on the biggest-selling food title on the UK newsstand.Find out more

-To apply, please send your CV and a covering note telling us why you would be perfect for this role to email@example.comClosing Date: 02-09-2016 18:00:00Seven is an equal opportunities employer
+To apply, please send an up-to-date CV and a covering note telling us why you would be perfect for this role to firstname.lastname@example.orgClosing Date: 07-10-2016 18:00:00Seven is an equal opportunities employer

 1.0 Aims and Objectives

 Based on legal requirements, Seven Publishing Group is committed to maintaining and improving the economic and social wellbeing of all its staff.
 It is also committed to contributing towards a sustainable, safe and high quality environment in the areas where project sites are based.

 This commitment is firmly grounded in Seven Publishing Group’s environmental policy statement that sets out the aims and objectives for improving the environment.

 The policy’s overall aims are to:

 - Pursue and encourage environmental sustainability

 - Meet our legal obligations